-These highlights do not include all the information needed to use MEMANTINE HYDROCHLORIDE EXTENDED-RELEASE CAPSULES safely and effectively.
+These highlights do not include all the information needed to use EXTENDED-RELEASE MEMANTINE HYDROCHLORIDE CAPSULES safely and effectively.
 See full prescribing information for MEMANTINE HYDROCHLORIDE EXTENDED-RELEASE CAPSULES.

-MEMANTINE HYDROCHLORIDE extended-release capsules, for oral use.

-Initial U.S. Approval: 2003
+MEMANTINE HYDROCHLORIDE extended-release capsules, for oral 1160 Initial U.S. Approval: 2003

-------INDICATIONS AND USAGE------Memantine hydrochloride extended-release capsules are a N-methyl-Daspartate (NMDA) receptor antagonist indicated for the treatment of moderate to severe dementia of the Alzheimer's type.
+-INDICATIONS AND USAGE---Memantine hydrochloride extended-release capsules are a N-methyl-Daspartate (NMDA) receptor antagonist indicated for the treatment of moderate to severe dementia of the Alzheimer's type.
 (1)

------DOSAGE AND ADMINISTRATION------
+-DOSAGE AND ADMINISTRATION-